28 - 30 JUNE | CAPE TOWN, SOUTH AFRICA

 MESSAGE FROM THE CONFERENCE CONVENOR

-Due to ongoing concerns with the Covid-19 pandemic, it has been decided to:
+Due to ongoing concerns with the Covid-19 pandemic, it has been decided that:

 The conference will be hosted as a virtual/online gathering and on new dates: 28 – 30 June 2021

 Coloniality as Knowledge and Being: Experiences of and Responses to Power